MichaelBSomers/mclaren-assessment/README.md

 \*Nothing is set to required.
 I'm taking the liberty to make them required otherwise the user can submit a blank form.

-\*I don't understand what is suppoed to go in the bottom 'Sections' from the layout on the google doc, excluding it.
+\*I don't understand what is supposed to go in the bottom 'Sections' from the layout on the google doc, excluding it.
 \*\*Edit, I recently understood what it meant and decided to keep the project the way it is as it shows the ability to still split the questions per section utilizing different pages.
 Page now simply changes base data such as the header while section, sections off each page and question array provides all the questions needed and options provides the different options for each question.
 Overall this should provide more flexibility in what you can do with data -> display.

 \*I'm adding an 'Answer' field to the base data, then returning the same data retrieved